 Version #1: Live Seminars

-Live seminars with lecturer in seminar rooms, offered as public events with full catering or corporate training for a selected group of users.
+Live seminars with a lecturer in seminar rooms, offered as public events with full catering or corporate training for a selected group of users.
 This is the traditional form of training that has always been practiced.

 The advantages are obvious: comprehensive information about the seminar topics, individual and immediate answers to questions, interactive learning design with direct exchange of experience between the trainer and participants as well as extensive documents.